Guide

 Flexible working is just as valuable for staff approaching the end of their careers, and for retired staff who are returning to the NHS, as it is for those joining the NHS for the first time or returning from parental leave.

 Employers should consider flexible working patterns for employees in the lead up to full retirement.
 The arrangements agreed should reflect the employee’s experience, skills and preferences as well as the needs of the service.
+Employers should support applications in the majority of cases, given that flexible retirement has benefits for employers as well as staff.

-Options for flexible working on return
+Options for flexible working:

-• Part-time work – including job shares, term time only work, annualised hours.
+• part-time work – including job shares, term time only work, annualised hours

-• Fixed working patterns – to give certainty around days, times and location of work.
+• fixed working patterns – to give certainty around days, times and location of work

-• Compressed or elongated working hours.
+• compressed or elongated working hours

-• Fixed-term contracts
+Fixed-term contracts

-If the retired employee is returning to a post that is related to a specific time-limited project or funding stream, or to cover a period of temporary absence for example, maternity leave, then in those circumstances, a fixed-term contract may be appropriate for the employee and employer.
+If a retired employee is returning to a post that is related to a specific time-limited project or funding stream, or to cover a period of temporary absence for example, maternity leave, then in those circumstances, a fixed-term contract may be appropriate for the employee and employer.

 Employers should carefully consider their reasons and objectives for offering a fixed-term contracts, if the fixed-term contract is necessary, and if there are any alternative ways to achieving their aims.